pelias/pelias/README.md

 - Work equally well for a small city and the entire planet
 - Be highly configurable, so different use cases can be handled easily and efficiently
 - Provide a friendly, welcoming, helpful community that takes input from people all over the world

+### Where did Pelias come from?

+Pelias was created in 2014 as an early project at [Mapzen](https://mapzen.com).
+After Mapzen's shutdown in 2017, Pelias is now [independent]((https://github.com/pelias/pelias/tree/master/announcements/2018-01-02-pelias-update/).

 ### How does it work?